Russia says food bans to have no impact on grain exports

 The largest buyers of Russian wheat in 2013/14 (July/June) were Egypt, Turkey, Yemen and Iran.
 Turkey and South Korea were the most important markets for maize (corn) while Saudi Arabia took more than half its barley exports.

-Russia imposed the food import bans after the European Union and U.S. tightened sanctions linked to Moscow's support for rebels in eastern Ukraine, targeting its energy, banking and defence sectors.
+Russia imposed the food import bans after the European Union and U.S. tightened sanctions linked to Moscow's support for rebels in eastern Ukraine, targeting its energy, banking and defense sectors.

 (Additional reporting by Nigel Hunt in London; Editing by Veronica Brown and William Hardy)